BenjaminKakai/WholeLibraryManagementSystem/README.md

 **Library Management System**

-This i a comprehensive microservices-based Library Management System built with Spring Boot, Apache Kafka, and modern cloud-native technologies.
-The system enables efficient management of book loans, reservations, and library operations through a distributed architecture.
+This is a comprehensive microservices-based Library Management System built with Spring Boot, Apache Kafka, and modern cloud-native technologies.
+Through a distributed architecture, the system enables efficient management of book loans, reservations, and library operations.

 **Key Features**